 Dressing a little warmer, and using heated seats and steering wheel will have a very positive effect on your range and on your kWh consumption per mile.

-Running a mum or dad’s taxi?
-With an EV, you’ll no longer have to choose between waiting around in a cold car or feeling antisocial by turning on your old petrol or diesel engine to keep warm.
-With an EV, you can stay warm without filling the car park with toxic fumes.
+Often waiting around in your car for your family?
+With an EV, you’ll no longer have to choose between sitting in a cold car and the guilt of firing up a petrol or diesel engine to keep warm.
+Stay warm without filling a car park with toxic fumes.

 6. Change your tyres (or at least check them)

-The UK has one of the slowest uptakes for winter or all-weather tyres in Europe.
-As soon as temperatures drop below 7 Celsius, winter tyres are proven will reduce stopping distances and make your car easier to control.
+The UK hasn’t really taken to using winter or all-weather tyres compared to our neighbours in Europe.
+But even at 7 degrees C, swapping to winter tyres reduces stopping distances and make your car easier to control.